 When I was in elementary school, I was lousy at kick ball.
 During recess, whenever the teams were chosen, I always was the very last one anybody wanted on their team.
 When I was a senior in high school, I lost the election for class president by just a few votes.
 When I was newly ordained, I put my name in to be senior minister at a church I really, really wanted.

-We’ve been walking with the ragtag people of God in these Living in The Story journeys.
-Abraham, Jacob, and then their descendants – enslaved and liberated, following the pillars of fire and cloud toward their Promised Land.
+We’ve been walking with the ragtag people of God: Abraham, Jacob, and then their descendants – enslaved and then liberated; following the pillars of fire and cloud toward their Promised Land.

 We’ve been watching how YHWH interrupted their lives and called them into relationship.